-All publications are sent postpaid anywhere in the United States; for sales in California please add 6% sales tax on all items except The Condor.
 Many publications are now in low supply, and those not listed below are sold out.
 Some individual issues from out-of-print volumes of The Condor are available, and occasionally a trade can be worked out where we are short of items offered.
+We will buy certain issues of The Condor; send your list.
+Also, we can supply photocopies of some missing issues.
 Inquiries and requests are welcomed.